 Ideally, you want to be writing your notes one week ahead of the course.

 Think about it.
-If your first assessment of Year 12 is in week 8 of term four, you’re going to be learning content all the way up until the week of your assessment.
+If your first assessment of Year 12 is in Week 8 of Term 4, you’re going to be learning content all the way up until the week of your assessment.

 This means that if you’re not a week ahead of the course in your notes, you won’t have the time to go back, revise and consolidate your understanding.